vickystreak/Library-Management/README.md

 # Library-Management Web Application
 ## Greetings There,
-### I am Vignesh Paramasivam, I would like to thank Aerele Technologies Private Limited for offering this enlightening opportunity and I hereby disclose the complete details about the task that I have completed.
+### I am Vignesh P, I would like to thank Aerele Technologies Private Limited for offering this enlightening opportunity and I hereby disclose the complete details about the task that I have completed.

 ## Task Choosen : Library Management Web Application
 ## Front End Technology : ReactJS